 at Blue Nile

-With the potential to display all three of these colors simultaneously, tanzanite is a special gem for the wearer indeed.
+With potential to display all three colors simultaneously, tanzanite offers special spiritual significance.

 The 1.25-carat tanzanite heart set in this platinum and diamond ring is deeply saturated.